 Attractive and intriguing is its high-risk, high-reward type of wagering, Pointsbetting, which rewards players with more money the more they are correct; quite a contrast to your standard fixed-odds bet then!

-Its Australian origins see its betting options naturally complemented with markets for rugby, soccer and Aussie Rules football, in addition to the typical 200+ markets you can expect to find for each and every NFL AND NBA game.
+The company's Australian origins mean its betting options are naturally complemented with markets for rugby, soccer, and Aussie Rules football, in addition to the typical 200+ markets you can expect to find for each and every NFL AND NBA game.

 Early days it may be for the newest kid on the block but with former NFL All-Pro cornerback Darrelle Revis and NBA legend Allen Iverson on board as brand ambassadors, it won’t be long until Pointsbet are mixing it with the big boys of the industry.